-Warning: Hacks for Hacks tips may have harmful side effects on your writing career, and should not be used by minors, adults, writers, poets, songwriters, scribes, scriveners, journalists, or anybody.
+Warning: Hacks for Hacks tips may have harmful side effects on your writing career, and should not be used by minors, adults, writers, poets, scribes, scriveners, journalists, or anybody.

 It seems like National Novel Writing Month comes earlier every year.
 Target and Walmart installed massive displays of pencils, pens, erasers, and notebooks back in August.
 Barnes & Noble is selling coffee mugs and Moleskines like they’re going out of style (or going out of business).
 Literary podcasts have already started playing “One Million Keystrokes,” “I saw Mommy Kissing the Dropbox Gremlin,” and all the other classic NaNo carols.